 Amur collapsed to his knees, bleeding profusely from the empty socket.
 The bloody orb landed in the sand, trailing fibrous tendrils and spatters of violet blood.
 He tried to stand, lost his balance, fell backwards, groaning.

-Nefrál stared down at him, shocked what she’d done.
-All her senses were expanding, overwhelming every thought and response; her vision swam.
+Nefrál stared down at him, shocked by what she’d done.
+All her senses were expanding, overwhelming every thought and response.
+Her vision swam.